rad1math/r-stat/README.md

 # r-stat
-Laboratory works in R for data analysis and statistics course
+Works in R for data analysis and statistics researching